 You should claim the correct amount of depreciation each tax year.
 If you didn't claim all the depreciation you were entitled to deduct, you must still reduce your basis in the property by the full amount of depreciation that you could have deducted.
 For more information, see Depreciation under Decreases to Basis in Pub.
+551.

-If you deducted an incorrect amount of depreciation for property in any year, you may be able to make a correction by filing Form 1040X, Amended U.S. Individual Income Tax Return.
-If you aren't allowed to make the correction on an amended return, you can change your accounting method to claim the correct amount of de-
+If you deducted an incorrect amount of depreciation for property in any year, you may be able to make a correction by filing Form 1040-X, Amended U.S. Individual Income Tax Return.
+If you aren't allowed to make the correction on an amended return, you may be able to change your accounting method to claim the correct amount of depreciation.
+See How Do You Correct Depreciation Deductions? in Pub.
+946 for more information.